tembo-io/website/src/content/docs/product/stacks/AI/vectordb.md

 title: VectorDB
 sideBarTitle: VectorDB
 sideBarPosition: 201
+description: An introduction to the Tembo VectorDB Stack
 ---

 Tembo VectorDB Stack provides tooling to automate the process of generating embeddings on your existing data, which allows you to have vector search semantic search capabilities on day one.